-All materials published by Biolife Publishers are subject to applicable copyright laws.
-In submitting a manuscript to a Biolife journal, an author represents that all included materials are the author’s own work unless clearly otherwise identified.
+All materials published by Biolife Publisher are subject to applicable copyright laws.
+In submitting a manuscript to a Biolife Publisher journal, an author represents that all included materials are the author’s own work unless clearly otherwise identified.
 To avoid any potential issues with plagiarism (i.e., representing someone else’s work or ideas as one’s own) or copyright infringement (i.e., violating the exclusive copyright rights of another) or any other violation of the rights of other parties (including, but not limited to, personal rights, an expectation of privacy, or other confidentiality requirement), authors should clearly identify any third-party materials and their respective rights holders in their submissions.
 The author shall additionally ensure that any needed permissions are secured and provided to the journal with their accepted article.

 If your Contribution includes third-party material for which you do not have copyright, you are responsible for clearing all needed permissions for such material and identifying the source within your article.
 Direct text extracts, tables, or illustrations that have appeared in copyrighted material must be accompanied by written permission for their use from the copyright owner along with complete information as to the source.